 Eric Wilson, Private Chef, Jackson, Wyoming

-Wilson wows clients with his energy and the inspiration he draws from ingredients.
+Wilson, as founder of Foodterra, wows clients with his energy and the inspiration he draws from ingredients.
 Don’t ask him to plan a menu in advance, but set him loose at the weekly farmers’ market and ask him to have a dinner for eight ready that evening and he’s in heaven.
 He calls it free-style cookery, and clients love it once they learn to trust him.

-Wilson’s enthusiasm and spontaneity—in the kitchen and meeting new people—is what ties the different elements of Foodscapes together.
+Wilson’s enthusiasm and spontaneity—in the kitchen and in meeting new people—is what ties the different elements of Foodscapes together.
 How many professional chefs do you know that are excited to cook and serve a meal in an uncontrolled, outdoor environment?

 Date and Avocado Power Smoothie